 Australia became the first country to ban Chinese telecommunication firm Huawei from participating in its 5G networks in August 2018.
 Beijing is hyper-sensitive to Western pushback against Huawei, particularly since the December 2018 arrest of company CFO, Meng Wanzhou, by ‘Five Eyes’ partner Canada, at the request of the US Justice Department.

-Two other developments have caused bilateral tensions to cool and supports the case that import restrictions may be a politically-motivated means for Beijing to make its displeasure known to Canberra.
+Two other developments have caused bilateral tensions to cool and supports the case that China's import restrictions may be a politically-motivated means for Beijing to make its displeasure known to Canberra.
 The Chinese authorities detained an Australian citizen in late January on spurious-looking charges, which was followed by news in mid-February of a sophisticated cyber-attack targeting Australia’s Parliament, for which China is a prime suspect.

 If Beijing is indeed using customs delays to restrict coal imports from Australia, as part of a wider package of measures designed to exert diplomatic pressure on Canberra, then we would expect both sides to proceed carefully.